-• identify the relevant legal issues arising from factual situations;

-- identify and apply case law and statutes relevant to the identified legal issues; - draw on these sources to address defined and/or routine problems in a legal context.
+- identify the relevant legal issues arising from factual situations; - identify and apply case law and statutes relevant to the identified legal issues; - draw on these sources to address defined and/or routine problems in a legal context.

-- identify and use primary and secondary legal sources relevant to the specific topics studied; - use online legal databases
+- identify and use primary and secondary legal sources relevant to the specific topics studied; - use online legal databases write fluently, using legal terminology correctly;

-- collect and synthesise legal materials and use them in a focused and coherent manner; - rank identified issues and related facts in terms of their relevance and apply knowledge gained from identified sources to analyse relatively straightforward issues; - formulate and articulate an argument addressed to the identified issues supporting it with relevant legal principles.
+- collect and synthesise legal materials and use them in a focused and coherent manner: - rank identified issues and related facts in terms of their relevance and apply knowledge gained from identified sources to analyse relatively straightforward issues; - formulate and articulate an argument addressed to the identified issues supporting it with relevant legal principles.